solarce/grubernaut.blog/_posts/2014-12-08-kitchen-magic.md

 {% endraw %}
 {% endhighlight %}

-We also need to write a serverspec test for the manifest above.
-Again, keeping with our simple theme, we should test all of the resources that we have defined in our manifest.
+We also need to write a [serverspec](http://serverspec.org/) test for the manifest above.
+Again, keeping with our [KISS](http://en.wikipedia.org/wiki/KISS_principle) theme, we should test all of the resources that we have defined in our manifest.
 Notice the file path for the serverspec test.
-This is required by the test-kitchen busser, which we will talk about later.
+This is required by the `test-kitchen` busser, which we will talk about later.

 **test/integration/webserver/serverspec/default_spec.rb:**